easonnnnnny/ECE-219-2019-winter/README.md

 Large-Scale Data Mining: Models and Algorithms

 Project 1: Classification Analysis on Textual Data
+Predicted the topic of the news data using classification methods.

 Project 2: Text Clustering

 Project 3: Collaborative Filtering
-Utilized different collaborative filtering methods (eg. KNN, NNMF) to prdict the ratings of the movies in the MovieLens dataset and evalualte their performance using ROC curve.
+Utilized different collaborative filtering methods to prdict the ratings of the movies in the MovieLens dataset and evalualte their performance using ROC curve.
+- Collaborative filtering methods: KNN, NNMF, Matrix factorization with bias, Naive.

 Project 4: Regression Analysis